 The rise of brands such as Facebook and Twitter has taken social media to heady new heights that nobody could have possibly conceived at its inception.
 But who coined the term ‘Social Media’ first?
-This is a question that is hotly contested and there a number of people who lay claim to it meaning that nobody is completely sure.
+This is a question that is hotly contested and there are a number of people who lay claim to being the first – meaning that nobody is completely sure.

 A former executive at AOL believes that she coined the phrase first.
 Tina Sharkey is on record as stating that she created it when a new phrase was required for describing iVillage, whom she also worked for.
 However, the URL socialmedia.com, which is registered to Sharkey, first appeared in 1999 making it a late contender by all accounts.

 In 1997, Ted Leonsis, was discussing the need to offer a platform through which users can communicate and be entertained online.
-He claims that the phrase almost certainly came out of AOL in the 1990s whilst he and other executives were beginning to develop the ideas being AOL Instant Messenger.
+He claims that the phrase almost certainly came out of AOL in the 1990s whilst he and other executives were beginning to brainstorm ideas, one of which being AOL Instant Messenger.

 Going back even further to 1994, we find Darrell Berry who claims to have coined the term whilst he was developing Matisse, an online media environment.
 In 1995, he wrote an article about ‘social media spaces’ and how the internet, if it were to survive, would need to grow from being just simply a selection of pages into a space within which users could interact and communicate with one another.
 Berry points out that since the web was lacking in development, unlike nowadays, it is unlikely that he would have heard the phrase elsewhere before using it in his own work.
 It is a fair point but it would be nearly a decade until social media was really coming into its own online.